gbolo/linuxctl.com/content/post/syncthing-why-you-should-be-using-it.md

 I have nothing against PHP, in fact I have written most of my web applications in PHP and I know it very well.
 But, for what ever reason, I found OwnCloud to be slow at times.

 ### Sync conflicts
 This would happen often enough, that I had to create a script to periodically run across my shares to scan for them.

-I will cut OwnCloud some slack, after all they were kind of pioneers in this.
+I will cut OwnCloud some slack, after all they were kind of pioneers in this area.
 It served my needs for two years but it was time to try something else.

 ## My two years with SeaFile
 I divorced OwnCloud and married SeaFile in **just an afternoon.** Although the installation of SeaFile was significantly more involved, I had already become a talented Linux System Administrator by then.
 Fronted with `nginx`, and secured with legitimately trusted TLS certificates obtained for free thanks to [Let's Encrypt](https://linuxctl.com/2016/05/lets-encrypt-muli-domain-across-unique-ips/), I didn't think it could get much better than this. **Speed was much improved** and the whole experience just felt more polished.
 Things were great, but as my knowledge in the field grew so did my concerns.
 Although I had control of the in-transit security with TLS terminated on my nginx VM, **authentication was still handled by username and password.** Also the Android app wasn't the greatest and would occasionally failed to sync all my photos properly.
 The last straw was when [SeaFile split into two](https://forum.syncwerk.com/t/reason-for-removing-statements-and-forum-thread-regarding-split-up-between-Syncwerk-gmbh-and-Syncwerk-ltd/5637/4) due to some bizarre conflict between two companies.